Intravalley spin-polarized superconductivity in rhombohedral tetralayer graphene: Introduction

-In this Letter, we study the possible SC arising from a spin-polarized valley-polarized normal state in the rhombohedral stacked tetralayer graphene [Fig.~\ref{Fig:Main_results}(a)], motivated by the chiral SC experiment \cite{HanT2024a}.
+In this work, we study the possible SC arising from a spin-polarized valley-polarized normal state in the rhombohedral stacked tetralayer graphene [Fig.~\ref{Fig:Main_results}(a)].
 First, we analyze the single-particle band structure in the electron doping [Fig.~\ref{Fig:Main_results}(b)] and reveal a multitude of Fermi surface transitions associated with Van Hove singularities (VHSs) as shown in Fig.~\ref{Fig:Main_results}(c).
-Then, we construct a minimal toy model that describes the intravalley spin-polarized pairing with an odd angular momentum, e.g., $p$-wave, $f$-wave, and $h$-wave.
-Based on a mean-field analysis, we identify the ``magic condition'' that favors intravalley SC without Fermi surface nesting.
-If the $p$-wave pairing channel dominates, the resulting SC is the $p+ip$ topological SC \cite{VolovikGE1988,ReadN2000,HasanMZ2010,QiXL2011} (the class D in the ten-fold way classification \cite{AltlandA1997,SchnyderAP2008,HasanMZ2010}), manifesting chiral Majorana edge states.
+Then, we construct a minimal model that describes the intravalley spin-polarized pairing with an odd angular momentum, e.g., $p$-wave, $f$-wave, and $h$-wave.
+If the $p$-wave pairing channel dominates, the resulting SC is the $p+ip$ SC \cite{VolovikGE1988,ReadN2000,HasanMZ2010,QiXL2011,KallinC2016} (the class D in the ten-fold way classification \cite{AltlandA1997,SchnyderAP2008,HasanMZ2010}), with two distinct phases with different Chern numbers as shown in Fig.~\ref{Fig:Main_results}(d).
 If the $f$-wave channel dominates, the SC is a nodal topologically trivial SC.
-For the $h$-wave case, we find a $h+ih$ chiral topological SC of class D, similar to the $p$-wave case.
-We also investigate the non-BCS nature of the intravalley SC and show that a finite threshold is required for realizing SC, generically resulting in narrow SC regions.
-Finally, we discuss possible microscopic mechanisms for the intravalley SC observed in the experiment.
+For the $h$-wave case, we find a $h+ih$ chiral SC of class D, similar to the $p$-wave case.
+Based on a mean-field analysis, we identify the ``magic condition'' (i.e., the optimal displacement field and doping) that favors intravalley SC without Fermi surface nesting.
+We also show that a finite threshold is required for realizing SC, generically resulting in narrow SC regions.
+We further point out that the Kohn-Luttinger mechanism \cite{KohnW1965,GhazaryanA2021,GonzalezJ2019,GuerciD2024} (i.e., the screened Coulomb interaction) may explain the intravalley SC observed in the tetralayer graphene experiment \cite{HanT2024a}, and a $p+ip$ chiral SC can be realized in this situation.
+Finally, we argue that the same intravalley SC may arise in other rhombohedral graphene multilayers.

-\textit{Single-particle model.---} We study the rhombohedral tetralayer graphene (i.e., with a chiral ABCA stacking pattern \cite{ZhangF2010}).
-The single-particle Hamiltonian of valley $\tau K$ and spin $s$ can be described by